robertmaynard/Sandbox/README.md

 example

-## FindTBB ##
+## FunctorTrampoline ##
-A simplified FindTBB module.
-Going to be proposed to be part of CMake modules.
+An of how to wrap and pass an arbitrary  functor to an function so that we don't leak OpenMP pragmas in a header.

 ## FizzBuzz ##